On efficiently solvable cases of Quantum k-SAT: Abstract

 \section{Abstract}

-The constraint satisfaction problems $k$-SAT and Quantum $k$-SAT ($k$-QSAT) are canonical NP-complete and QMA$_1$-complete problems (for $k\geq 3$), respectively, where QMA$_1$ is a quantum generalization of NP with one-sided error.
-Whereas $k$-SAT has been well-studied for special tractable cases, as well as from a parameterized complexity perspective, much less is known in similar settings for $k$-QSAT.
-Here, we study the open problem of computing satisfying assignments to $k$-QSAT instances which have a ``matching'' or ``dimer covering''; this is an NP problem whose decision variant is trivial, but whose search complexity remains open.
+Estimating ground state energies of local Hamiltonian models is a central problem in quantum physics.
+The question of whether a given local Hamiltonian is \emph{frustration-free}, meaning the ground state is the simultaneous ground state of \emph{all} local interaction terms, is known as the Quantum $k$-SAT ($k$-QSAT) problem.
+In analogy to its classical Boolean constraint satisfaction counterpart, the NP-complete problem $k$-SAT, Quantum $k$-SAT is QMA$_1$-complete (for $k\geq 3$, and where QMA$_1$ is a quantum generalization of NP with one-sided error), and thus likely intractable.
+But whereas $k$-SAT has been well-studied for special tractable cases, as well as from a ``parameterized complexity'' perspective, much less is known in similar settings for $k$-QSAT.
+Here, we study the open problem of computing satisfying assignments to $k$-QSAT instances which have a ``dimer covering'' or ``matching''; such systems are known to be frustration-free, but it remains open whether one can \emph{efficiently compute} a ground state.

-Our results fall into three directions, all of which relate to the ``matching'' setting: (1) We give a polynomial-time classical algorithm for $k$-QSAT when all qubits occur in at most two clauses.
-(2) We give a parameterized algorithm for $k$-QSAT instances from a certain non-trivial class, which allows us to obtain exponential speedups over brute force methods in some cases.
+Our results fall into three directions, all of which relate to the ``dimer covering'' setting: (1) We give a polynomial-time classical algorithm for $k$-QSAT when all qubits occur in at most two interaction terms or clauses.
+(2) We give a ``parameterized algorithm'' for $k$-QSAT instances from a certain non-trivial class, which allows us to obtain exponential speedups over brute force methods in some cases.
 This is achieved by reducing the problem to solving for a single root of a single univariate polynomial.
-(3) We conduct a structural graph theoretic study of $3$-QSAT interaction graphs which have a ``matching''.
+An explicit family of hypergraphs, denoted Crash, for which such a speedup is obtained is introduced.
+(3) We conduct a structural graph theoretic study of $3$-QSAT interaction graphs which have a ``dimer covering''.
 We remark that the results of (2), in particular, introduce a number of new tools to the study of Quantum SAT, including graph theoretic concepts such as transfer filtrations and blow-ups from algebraic geometry.